 Standing desks have given people the idea that standing is good.
-While it is not good to remain sedentary all day, standing can be too much.
-Standing requires more energy and puts a strain on the circulatory system.
+While it is not a good idea to remain sedentary all day, standing too much can also cause issues.
+So, standing all day requires more energy and puts a strain on the circulatory system.
 Standing for too long increases the risk of varicose veins.
 Instead, stand and walk at 30-minute intervals throughout the day.

 Following these tips will keep your back in better shape.
 You can make your new home office more ergonomically designed.
 Work in a neutral posture to prevent severe back pain.
 And move around as often as you can.